Deep green orbs of English box

 Formal English garden with box

-In modern times, however, boxwood is associated more with hedges and topiary than with ancient forests.
-A common foundation planting, it has also served as a low edging in gardens since the 16th century.
-Boxwood topiary, a practice that began in Roman times, continues to this day in great gardens across the world, including the lovely Jardin d’Eyrignac, in Dordogne, France.
+A common foundation planting, boxwood has served as hedging and edging in gardens since the 16th century.
+Boxwood topiary, a practice that began in Roman times, is still popular today in great gardens across the world, including the lovely Jardin d’Eyrignac, in Dordogne, France.
 (Click on the link to see photos of my recent visit.)

 Boxwood edging at Paris’ Luxembourg Gardens

-Boxwood can grow in full sun or partial shade and once established, is relatively drought tolerant.
-It prefers well drained soil.
+Boxwood grows well in full sun or partial shade and once established, is relatively drought tolerant.
+Like all plants, it prefers well drained soil.
 Heavy or compacted soils that retain water can easily cause the roots to decay.
 If you want your boxwood to really flourish, make sure your soil is on the alkaline side, or a pH of 7.1 or higher.

-Feed your boxwood with a balanced fertilizer high in nitrogen in the early spring.
-To keep the soil cool and protect the roots, spread a 1- to 2-inch layer of mulch around the base of the plant, keeping a 6-inch distance from the trunk.
+To encourage healthy growth, feed your boxwood with a balanced fertilizer high in nitrogen in the early spring.
+Keep the soil cool and protect the roots by spreading a 1- to 2-inch layer of mulch around the plant base, making sure to keep a 6-inch distance from the trunk.
 This will prevent any moisture build-up that could lead to root rot.

 An ancient plant with modern-day diseases